ahleighton/OE-ephys-course/README.md

 # OE_Neurokits

-These are the materials as used in March 2021 for the Open Ephys/Production Site Course on Extracellular Electrophysiology Acquisition.
+These are the materials as used for the Open Ephys/Production Site Course on Extracellular Electrophysiology Acquisition.